Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Jets stats and trends

-- New York's games this year have hit the over three times in six opportunities (50%).
+- New York's games this year have gone over the point total three times in six opportunities (50%).

-- When New York records more than 18.3 points, it is 1-1 against the spread and 1-1 overall.
+- New York is 1-1 against the spread and 1-1 overall when the team puts up more than 18.3 points.

 - The Jets have turned the ball over 12 times this season, six more turnovers than the Bengals have forced (6).